standard-for-public-code/standard-for-public-code/criteria/open-to-contributions.md

 <!-- SPDX-License-Identifier: CC0-1.0 -->
 <!-- SPDX-FileCopyrightText: 2019-2023 The Foundation for Public Code <info@publiccode.net>, https://standard.publiccode.net/AUTHORS -->

+The atmosphere in a codebase community helps users decide to use one codebase over another.
+A codebase community which welcomes anyone to become a contributor enables it to grow and sustain itself over time.
+A community where contributors have clear ways of how to influence its goals and progress is less likely to split and end up in diverging communities.
+Newcomers need to understand and trust the codebase community’s governance.

 ## Requirements

 * The [codebase](../glossary.md#codebase) MUST allow anyone to submit suggestions for changes to the codebase.